Some people prefer to take out a joint personal loan. There are benefits and risks for you and your co-applicant to consider when doing so.

-A joint personal loan is a loan you take out with another person.
-In many cases, this person is a spouse, partner, friend or sibling.
+A joint personal loan is a loan you take out with another person – a spouse, partner, friend or sibling, for example.
 This person is known as the co-borrower.
-The co-borrowers in a joint personal loan are jointly liable for the debt meaning one will be responsible if the other is incapable of meeting repayments.
+The co-borrower in a joint personal loan is jointly liable for the debt, meaning that one person will be responsible if the other is incapable of meeting repayments.

 Why take out a joint application personal loan?

-There are a number of reasons – you might be interested in sharing an asset with a close friend or loved one you’d like to pay off together, or you may be keen to secure a larger loan.
-It may also be an appealing option if you are unable to meet out the loan requirements set out for individuals.
+There are various reasons why a joint application personal loan may appeal to you – you might be interested in sharing an asset with a close friend or loved one, or you may wish to secure a larger loan.
+It may also be an appealing option if you are unable to meet the loan requirements set out for individuals.

 - You both need to meet the loan criteria